Medical alarm: Origin

 Dibner established a company in 1974.
-Named Lifeline Systems Inc., it manufactured all its own equipment, and by 1984 had 225 employees and served "some 42,000 people in 48 states."
+Named Lifeline Systems Inc. It manufactured all its own equipment, and by 1984 had 225 employees and served some 42,000 people in 48 states.
 In 1975 American International Telephone Company offered an emergency home phone system.
 The user wore a medallion around the neck that when pushed delivered a preprogrammed message to several phone numbers.

 Hormann's concept of "home alert" (Hausnotruf) with help from AEG-Telefunken Backnang GmbH was presented to the international public early in 1980.
 In 1982 the Hausnotruf PERS system was distinguished with the Frankfurt Innovation Prize of the German Economy by the Wirtschaftsclub Rhein Main e.V.
 (Rhein-Main Business Club) in Frankfurt-am-Main.

-A 2012 Swiss estimate reported that around 50,000 emergency call devices were then use.
+A 2012 Swiss estimate reported that around 50,000 emergency call devices were then in use.

 Types of providers

 There are several different types of medical alarm providers: